 - Other areas of Georgia

-If we can prove the motorist who hit you caused your crash, we may be able to hold them responsible and recover money for you.
+If we can prove the motorist who hit you caused your crash, we could hold them responsible and recover money for you.
 You may also qualify for a financial recovery—even if you contributed to the crash per O.C.G.A. § 51-12-33.
 This statute lets you seek damages as long as you were less than 50 percent liable.
 However, any fault assigned to you will reduce your compensation.

 How Can I Prove the Driver Who Hit Me Was Negligent and Caused the Crash?

-You can recover compensation if you were partially at fault for your injuries.
-This can make it more difficult to recover the money you need to pay your bills, though.
+You could recover compensation if you were partially at fault for your injuries.
+However, this can make it more difficult to recover the money you need to pay your bills.
 The best option is to have strong evidence proving the other driver acted negligently.
 This can mitigate any accusations against you.

 We will need to gather and present proof of the four elements of negligence to show fault and liability.
 Under Georgia law, these elements include: